RemiHelleboid/UltimateEPM/README.md

 # EmpiricalPseudopotential
 Band structure computation using empirical pseudopotentials

-Description coming soon on https://compphys.go.ro
+Description is available at https://compphys.go.ro/empirical-pseudopotential/

 ### PROGRAM IN ACTION